startandroid/dialoghelper/README.md

     private val dialogHelper = DialogHelper()
     // ...
 ```
 When user press button on the dialog, DialogHelper will get it and will invoke your action that you have set in DialogConfig.
+It will work even after screen rotation.

 ## FAQ

 Q: Why should i register dialog configs in onCreate method, and not right before showing a dialog?
 A: Because of handling results after screen rotating.
 For example, you showed a dialog and then rotate the screen.
-Right after rotating the method onCreate will be called and handlers in dialog configs will be registered in DialogHelper.
+Right after rotating the method onCreate will be called and handlers will be registered in DialogHelper.